handlebargh/yatto/README.md

 ## Contributing

 Contributions, feedback, and ideas are welcome!
-Feel free to open issues or pull requests.
+See [how to contribute](CONTRIBUTING.md) to this repository.

 ## Project origin